 Made with maida/all-purpose flour, sugar, and coconut slices.
-This sweet maida bonda can become your most favorite recipe as it is super simple to make, additionally, it is super delicious to eat.
+This sweet maida bonda is super simple and can become your favorite recipe.
+Additionally, it is super delicious to eat.

 Worried about the ripened bananas? this sweet bonda recipe is a great recipe to get rid of that.
 Preparing for this recipe is as simple as it can be done while the oil is heated in the pan.
 Let's get the recipe now.

 In this banana Bonda recipe, I have added coconut slices for crunchiness.
 But you may add anything like chocolate chips and chopped vegetables.

 What is Banana Bonda?

 Bonda is the tea time snack in South India.
 It can be either sweet or savory.
 Today's version is delicious and made with ripe bananas.
 This tastes similar to doughnuts without holes inside.

-This banana bonda is commonly called as 'Instant sweet paniyaram' in Tamil.
-Paniyaram refers to the sweet dish mainly prepared for evening snacks or for the breakfast.
+This banana bonda is commonly called 'Instant sweet paniyaram' in Tamil.
+Paniyaram refers to the sweet dish mainly prepared for evening snacks or breakfast.

 The main Ingredients

 The key ingredients are easily accessible.
-Check your kitchen pantry, you might be having these already there.
+Check your kitchen pantry; you might have these already there.

 All-Purpose flour/Maida.
 The Indian name for all-purpose flour is maida.
-Both are theoretically similar, but personally, I found the all-purpose flour I use here in the United States gives a super thick crispy crust, whereas Indian maida's density is thin when fried in the cooking oil.
+Both are theoretically similar, but personally, I found the all-purpose flour I use here in the United States gives a super thick crispy crust, whereas Indian maida's density is thin when fried in cooking oil.
 This is what I personally felt when making this sweet paniyaram.

 Or you may also use natural sugar like agave nectar or maple syrup.
-But each one of these substitutions brings out a whole new taste and look to the banana bonda.
+But each of these substitutions brings a new taste and look to the banana bonda.